multiprocessio/datastation-documentation/0.9.0/Panels/Database_Panels.md

 # Database Panels

-These panels allow you to query databases either locally or through an SSH proxy.
+Database panels allow you to query databases either locally or through an SSH proxy.
 You must first configure a [data source](../Data_Sources.md) for the database you want to connect to.
 Then you can create a database panel and select the data source